nsidc/granule-metgen/README.md

 * The checksum_type must be SHA256

 ## NetCDF Attributes MetGenC Relies upon to Generate UMM-G json Files
+CF Conventions and NSIDC Guidelines (=NSIDC Guidelines for netCDF Attributes) are the driving forces behind emphatically suggesting data producers include the Attributes used by MetGenC in their netCDF files.

 - **Required** required
 - **RequiredC** conditionally required